amazon-riverbgc/TROCAS/MissingDataInventory.md

 ### General issues, by sensor type
 #### EXO Sonde
-- Dates may be reversed (YYYY-DD-MM vs YYYY-MM-DD) in some files.
+- Dates are reversed (YYYY-DD-MM vs YYYY-MM-DD) in some files.
 In TROCAS 6, see "2017-05-01" vs "2017-01-05"
+- Files don't always have the same set of columns.
+I've added a mechanism to exclude manually added "extra" columns.
+But this doesn't necessarily fix all issues related to modified columns
 - A variety of datetime columns occur, apparently added manually and sometimes including duplicate column names.
-Columns sometimes include one called “datetime” which collided with the datetime name I was using for the final, processed column name.
-I renamed the new column to date_time.
+Columns sometimes include one actually called `datetime` (and `Datetime`), which collides with the `datetime` name I was using for the final, processed column name.
+I renamed that column to `date_time`.
+- There are still a number of "bad" extra columns, most of them probably added manually.
+See the notes in the data processing Jupyter notebook.
+These issues are resulting in good data probably not being read appropriately, including data being generated with modified column names (eg, `ODO % sat.1`, `ODO mg/L.1`) that are then not retained in the data binning and merging workflow

 #### Picarro
 - Are times in UTC or Brasilia TZ?